HobnobMancer/cazy_webscraper/docs/source/index.rst

 Citing ``cazy_webscraper``
 --------------------------

 If you use ``cazy_webscraper`` in your work *please* do cite our work (including the provided DOI), as well as the specific version of the tool you use.
-This is not only helpful for us as developers to get out work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.
+This is not only helpful for us as developers to get our work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.
 Citation:

    Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster.
 FigShare.
 Poster. https://doi.org/10.6084/m9.figshare.14370860.v7